First posted 1995

 Chosen and Chosenese

 There are many reasons to differentiate Chosen and Chosenese from Korea and Koreans.
-In my usage, Chosen and Chosenese will reflect 朝鮮 (Chōsen) and 朝鮮人 (Chōsenjin) in Japanese, referring to the entity Korea became when it was annexed as as part, its territorial affiliates regardless of their race or ethnicity, who were Japanese, between 1910 and 1952.
+In my usage, Chosen and Chosenese will reflect 朝鮮 (Chōsen) and 朝鮮人 (Chōsenjin) in Japanese, referring to the entity Korea became when it was annexed as a part of Japan in 1910, which when its territorial affiliates -- regardless of their race or ethnicity -- became Japanese.
+Their legal status as Japanese -- i.e., people who possessed Japan's nationality -- continued until 1952.

-Chosen ceased to part of "Japan" as an Occupied state on 2 September 1945, and was formally ceded away from Japan on 28 April 1952.
-Yet continued to be used, as in the 1965 ROK-Japan normalization treaty, and is still used in court briefs and decisions concerning legacy issues.
-In such references, it is important to differentiate "Chosen" from the entity of "Korea" that became Chosen, and from the entity of "Korea" that Chosen again became when "liberated" in 1945.
+Chosen ceased to be part of "Japan" as an Occupied state on 2 September 1945.
+However, Japan did not formally lose Chosen until 28 April 1952.
+Yet Chosen continues to be legally used in Japan, as the affiliation of aliens in Japan who remain in legacy Chosen registers, in court actions concerning legacy statuses, and in international treaties concerning legacy matters, such as the 1965 ROK-Japan normalization treaty.
+In all such cases, it is important to differentiate "Chosen" from the entity of "Korea" that became Chosen, and from the entity of "Korea" that Chosen again became when "liberated" in 1945.

 All Chosenese lost their Japanese nationality from 28 April 1952, but today, in Japan, there is a still a residual population of Chosenese -- persons affiliated with Chosen who have been in Japan's prefectures since the end of World War II, and their Japan-born descendants.
 Such people remain Chosenese because they have yet to acquire a nationality that Japan recognizes.